Educational Resources

 About this work:

-Key concepts explored:
+Key themes explored:

 Why read Descartes today:

-Relevance to technical thinking:
+Relevance for technical professionals:

 How to approach this text: